About Us

 Ontario Culture Days lives at the local level.
 We support organizers from the smallest hamlets to the largest cities, while coordinating with other national and provincial Culture Days partners.
 We support the success of our sector colleagues through resources and network development, while highlighting the breadth and heterogeneity of Ontario’s arts and culture to the wider public.

-If you’d like to participate in this year’s festival or explore ways to promote arts & culture in this province, learn more here.
+If you’d like to participate in this year’s festival or explore ways to promote arts & culture in this province, learn more about the festival here.

 Land Acknowledgment